 TRUSTING GOOGLE’S ADVICE | Below are excerpts from a revealing article written by Nate Dame on Search Engine Land.

-Nate states; Google often provides useful information to the SEO community, but columnist Nate Dame argues that ultimately, the company’s advice is in their best interest, not yours — so make sure you understand the nuances.
+Nate states; Google often provides valuable information to the SEO community, but columnist Nate Dame argues that ultimately, the company’s advice is in their best interest, not yours — so make sure you understand the nuances.

 GOOGLE’S WORD IS NOT GOSPEL

 In 2011, Google released an authorship feature in search.
-Moreover, important authors with multiple high-quality, published pieces would become their own positive ranking factor for content attributed to them.
+Moreover, essential authors with multiple high-quality, published pieces would become their positive ranking factor for content attributed to them.
 Furthermore, this was an exciting change for both SEOs and writers.
 Above all, Google expressed a long-term commitment to the feature on multiple occasions.